hazelcast/hazelcast-reference-manual/src/SpringIntegration.md

 }
 ```

-- Get `SomeValue` Object from Context and put it into Hazelcast Distributed Map on Node-1.
+- Get `SomeValue` Object from Context and put it into Hazelcast Distributed Map on the first member.

 ```java
 HazelcastInstance hazelcastInstance =